NPCv7/Operating-System-Algorithm-Realization/README.md

 # Operation-System-Algorithm-Realization
-This repository mainly realize the algorithms taught in Operating System Course
+This repository mainly store the realization of the algorithms taught in Operating System Course